We improve childhood literacy by providing

 The wellbeing of volunteers and of our partner school communities is of the utmost importance to us.

-The government guidance for education settings in relation to Coronavirus is available by clicking here.
+The government guidance for education settings in relation to COVID-19 is available by clicking here.

 If you have any concerns please don't hesitate to contact us on